getnikola/nikola-themes/v7/blogtxt/README.md

 CAVEATS

-This theme doesn't support slides or image galleries in any useful way.
+This theme doesn't support slides (but that's a hack anyway).